punitakumar/punitakumar/README.md

                                                            Hi 👋, I'm Punita Kumari
-                                                    A passionate Data analyst from India
+                                                    A passionate Data analyst from India This is Punita.
+By educational qualification I am an Aeronautical Engineer holding PhD.
+Degree in material science and Engineering.
+Till now I have written 14 book chapters and few papers on my PhD course.
+I am always eager to learn new technologies and related software skill this is why after all having PhD I developed interest towards It field and learnt advanced excel , python and power BI.
+I love to play with data.
+I believe that learning is lifetime process and need to learn new things everyday.
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=punitakumar&label=Profile%20views&color=0e75b6&style=flat" alt="punitakumar" /> </p>

  - 👨‍💻 All of my projects are available at [https://www.kaggle.com/punitakumari2022](https://www.kaggle.com/punitakumari2022)